matthewhirschey/ddh.org/code/methods.md

 #### Noise Reduction

-Given cells do not express all genes, but might receive a dependency sore in this experimental paradigm, we sought to remove dependency scores for gene-cell line pairs that have an expression value of zero under basal conditions.
+Given cells do not express all genes, but might receive a dependency score in this experimental paradigm, we sought to remove dependency scores for gene-cell line pairs that have an expression value of zero under basal conditions.
 Of the 739 cell lines for which gene essentiality data is collected, 733 have genome-wide gene expression